timursamanchi/quote-app/README.md

 If that all looks good, ship it:

-helm upgrade --install quote-app . -n quote-app --create-namespace --values values.yaml
+helm upgrade --install quote-app . -n quote-app --create-namespace